vcherake/Week-7-Assessment/README.md

 # Week-7-Assessment

-clone files into new folder locally and "yarn run dev"
+clone files into new folder locally and "yarn run dev" or download zip